 Store medicines, vitamins, iron supplements, household cleaners, detergent pods, toiletries, paints, varnishes, thinners, pesticides, and fertilizers in a locked cabinet.
 Make sure they are in their original, labeled containers.
 Use safety latches for drawers and cabinet doors.

 Throw out any expired medicines.
-Follow the instructions that came with the medicines for how to throw them away.
-If there are no instructions, most medicines can be taken out of their original container and thrown in the trash.
+Follow the directions that came with the medicines for how to throw them away.
+If there are no directions, most medicines can be taken out of their original container and thrown in the trash.
 Or you can take them to a medicine take-back program in your community.
 Ask your pharmacist if you aren't sure how to dispose of a medicine.

 Never give a child an alcoholic drink—not even in small amounts.
 Store alcoholic drinks out of your child's reach.
 Alcohol is poisonous to children.